TROJANS: THE ULTIMATE GUIDE

 - Regularly update your operating framework and security conventions to ensure the product is ready to detect and eliminate battle threats.

 - Watch out for sites that don’t contain security testaments – their URL should include HTTPS:// rather than HTTP://.
-The ‘s’ means secure, and there will be a lock symbol close to the URL in the location bar.
+The ‘s’ means secure, and a lock symbol will be close to the URL in the location bar.

 - Please do not click on new, untrusted pop-ups because they might contain Trojan ponies.

 - Firewalls scan the information that enters your device from the web.
 You can always keep your data protected with firewalls.
-While most active frameworks have an inherent firewall, it’s wise to utilize an equipment firewall for total security.
+While most active frameworks have an inherent firewall, utilizing an equipment firewall is wise for total security.

 - Back up consistently.
 While backing up your documents will not protect you from downloading a Trojan, it will help you from losing any important files or documents.